baaron4/GW2-Elite-Insights-Parser/README.md

 -__ParseMultipleLogs__: if true, multiple logs will be parsed in parallel.

--__SkipFailedTries__: if true, failed encounters will not be parsed.
+-__SkipFailedTries__: if true, failed logs will not be parsed.

--__CustomTooShort__: Customize encounter duration in ms below which logs will not be parsed.
+-__CustomTooShort__: Customize log duration in ms below which logs will not be parsed.

 ### GUI only Parser Settings